• Skip to primary navigation

 • Quarter cabbage and remove core.

-• Brown ground beef and onion in a skillet.
+• Brown ground beef and onion in a large skillet over medium-high heat.

 • Layer 1/2 of the cabbage sections on top. (reserving a couple of leaves for the top)